saeid-p/container-notes/README.md

 - [**`docker export`**](https://docs.docker.com/engine/reference/commandline/export) turns container filesystem into tarball archive stream to STDOUT.
 - [**`docker exec`**](https://docs.docker.com/engine/reference/commandline/exec) to execute a command in a container.
   - To enter a running container, attach a new shell process to a running container called foo, use: `**docker exec -it foo /bin/bash**`

+## Dockerfile
+A Dockerfile is a file that defines a set of instructions that creates an image.
+Each instruction in the Dockerfile creates a layer in the image.
+For the most part, when you rebuild the image, only the layers that have changed are rebuilt.
+The Dockerfile can be distributed to others and allows them to recreate a new image in the same manner you created it.
+While this allows you to distribute the instructions on how to create the image, the main way to distribute your image is to publish it to a registry.